The Ultimate Email Marketing Holiday Checklist

 Several elements to check for:

 - Do the core lists and segments contain the right volume of people?
-For example, if we have an engaged segment, is it covering new subscribers who haven’t had much of a chance to engage yet?
+For example, if you have an engaged segment, is it covering new subscribers who haven’t had much of a chance to engage yet?

 - Are lists set to single opt-in or double opt-in as intended?